The Texas Sibling Network strengthens and builds skills through education, community, and advocacy to support all family members.

-We have partnered with Texas Advocates and are working with several other disability organizations in order to be as inclusive, sustainable, and effective as possible.
+Partners currently include Texas Advocates and are working with several other disability organizations in order to be as inclusive, sustainable, and effective as possible.

-Future is Now – Future planning and how to start the process
+- Future is Now – Future planning and how to start the process

-Person-Centered Thinking – Tips and Skills for putting your sibling at the center of planning
+- Person-Centered Thinking – Tips and skills for putting your sibling at the center of planning

-How to Discuss Sexuality – How to talk about sexuality with your sibling in an effective way
+- How to Discuss Sexuality – How to talk about sexuality with your sibling in an effective way

-Healthy Relationships – Workshops for your sibling to learn sexuality education basics (adults only)
+- Healthy Relationships – Workshops for your sibling to learn sexuality education basics (adults only)

-Technology Supports – Different technology supports available for your sibling (with demo)
+- Technology Supports – Different technology supports available for your sibling (with demo)